LATEX Typesetting in UCC

 Bibliographic database

-For any document which contains bibliographic citations and references, LATEX uses BIBTEX, which can handle all your citation and formatting needs.
-To manage your references, you need to have them in a database in BIBTEX format.
-JabRef is recommended for this, but there are several others (see the list maintained by the LYX community).
+For any document which contains bibliographic citations and references, LATEX provides the biblatex package (the old BIBTEX system still works, but is being superseded by biblatex).
+To manage your references, you need to have them in BIBTEX format.
+Programs like JabRef are recommended for this, but there are several others (see the list maintained by the LYX community).

-To capture entries from the web, and thus avoid retyping them, the Firefox plugin Zotero is recommended, or (if you don't use Firefox, the standalone program Mendeley.
-Both of these can export your collection of references in BIBTEX format.
+To capture entries from the web, and thus avoid retyping them, the Firefox plugin Zotero is recommended (there is also a standalone version).
+The standalone program Mendeley is similar to the Apple Mac program Papers and can store the PDFs of articles as well as handle references.
+Both of these programs can cooperate to store and export your collection of references in BIBTEX format.
 If you are already using ProCite, EndNote, or ReferenceManager, you can export your collection of references in RIS format, which JabRef can read and convert to BIBTEX.

 Graphics editors